Harper Lee: Middle years

 For 40 years, Lee lived part-time at 433 East 82nd Street in Manhattan, near her childhood friend Capote.
 His first novel, the semi-autobiographical Other Voices, Other Rooms, had been published in 1948; a decade later Capote published Breakfast at Tiffany's, which became a film, a musical, and two stage plays.
 As the To Kill a Mockingbird manuscript went into publication production in 1959, Lee accompanied Capote to Holcomb, Kansas, to help him research what they thought would be an article on a small town's response to the murder of a farmer and his family.
 Capote would expand the material into his best-selling book, In Cold Blood, serialized beginning in September 1965 and published in 1966.
+Her friendship with Capote, however, would suffer and peter out eventually in the wake of the worldwide success of Lee's novel, which Capote had troubles coming to terms with.

-After To Kill a Mockingbird was released, Lee began a whirlwind of publicity tours, which she found difficult given her penchant for privacy and many interviewers' characterization of the work as a "coming-of-age story".Anderson pp. 337–338 Racial tensions in the South had increased prior to the book's release.
+After To Kill a Mockingbird was released, Lee began a whirlwind of publicity tours, which she found difficult given her penchant for privacy and many interviewers' characterization of the work as a "coming-of-age story".
+Racial tensions in the South had increased prior to the book's release.
 Students at North Carolina A&T University staged the first sit-in months before publication.
 As the book became a best seller, Freedom Riders arrived in Alabama and were beaten in Anniston and Birmingham.
-Meanwhile, To Kill a Mockingbird won the 1961 Pulitzer prize for fiction and the 1961 Brotherhood Award from the National Conference of Christians and Jews and became a Reader's Digest Book Club condensed selection and an alternate Book of the Month Club selection.
+Meanwhile, To Kill a Mockingbird won the 1961 Pulitzer Prize for Fiction and the 1961 Brotherhood Award from the National Conference of Christians and Jews and became a Reader's Digest Book Club condensed selection and an alternate Book of the Month Club selection.

-Lee helped with the adaption of the book to the 1962 Academy Award–winning screenplay by Horton Foote, and said: "I think it is one of the best translations of a book to film ever made."
+Lee helped with the adaptation of the book to the 1962 Academy Award–winning screenplay by Horton Foote, and said: "I think it is one of the best translations of a book to film ever made."
 Gregory Peck won an Oscar for his portrayal of Atticus Finch, the father of the novel's narrator, Scout.
 The families became close; Peck's grandson, Harper Peck Voll, is named after her.